RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Datasets

 \subsection{Covid Dataset}

 We used the publicly available data \cite{covid_data} from the recent work \cite{yin2021efficient}, which acts as a pilot study of primary screening of COVID-19 by Raman spectroscopy.
 This dataset contains a total of 177 serum samples collected from 63 COVID-19 patients, 59 suspected ones and 55 healthy people (i.e., control group).
 The COVID-19 group was recruited at the Chengdu Public Health Clinical Medical Center, and it includes 58 symptomatic and 5 asymptomatic patients.
-The suspected group demonstrated `flu' like symptoms but were tested negative but at least to RT-PCR tests.
-For all the subjects, 1 hour repose of blood sampling the serum was extracted by centrifuging at 3000 $rpm$ for 10 minutes, and were stored at 4 \textcelsius.
-Later, a single-mode diode laser with 785 $nm$ wavelength and 100 $mW$ power was used for Raman excitation.
-The laser power on the sample was measured around 70 $mW$ and the spectra were recorded in the range of 600-1800 $cm^{-1}$.
+The suspected group demonstrated `flu' like symptoms but were tested negative using RT-PCR tests.
+For all the subjects, 1-hour repose of blood sampling the serum was extracted by centrifuging at 3000 $rpm$ for 10 minutes, and was stored at 4 \textcelsius.
+Later, a single-mode laser diode with 785 $nm$ wavelength and 100 $mW$ power was used for Raman excitation.
+The laser power applied on the sample was measured around 70 $mW$ and the spectra were recorded in the range of 600-1800 $cm^{-1}$.